 Most of us can admit to remaining in a toxic relationship well beyond its expiration date.
 Few of us get out unscathed in life in that department.
 We often remain in these relationships for many reasons, which are rarely any good.

 We remain here until we eventually find that we can see the trees beyond the forest and we are able to see the relationship for what it is and more importantly for what it is not.

-In writing this blog, I was reminded of two previous toxic relationships that overlapped in time, which feel like a lifetime ago for me— a friendship and a marriage.
+I found myself in two previous toxic relationships that overlapped in time (which are now a lifetime ago for me) — a friendship and a marriage.
 The friendship started when we bonded over intense doctoral demands and for each of us, an impending divorce.

-As I was reading up on this popular topic, I came across a blog, 5 Signs You're In A Toxic Relationship, by Yvette Bowlin, who eloquently summed up what it means to be in a toxic relationship.
-"Toxic doesn't only entail obvious damage like physical abuse, stealing, or name-calling.
+I came across a blog, 5 Signs You're In A Toxic Relationship, by Yvette Bowlin, who eloquently summed up what it means to be in a toxic relationship: "Toxic doesn't only entail obvious damage like physical abuse, stealing, or name-calling.
 It also represents all the internal turmoil that results from an unhealthy relationship."

 When you are in agreement with the other person, the relationship is going well.
 When you disagree, relationship strife bubbles to the top and the relationship becomes uncomfortable.
 Ask yourself the following questions:

 - Do they bring out the good in you?